bc-maia/wttd_django_start/README.md

 > heroku config:set -a hello-events-app DEBUG=True
 ```

-* Add heroku to your git remote
+* Add heroku to your git remote (If it's not already)

 ```console
 > heroku git:remote -a hello-events-app